nocalhost/nocalhost.github.io/docs/server/deploy-server.md

 ```

 :::caution No PVC
 The above deployment will create a pvc for `mariadb`.
-If you do not have pvc or permission to create, you can use the `--set mariadb.primary.persistence.enabled=false` to deploy Nocalhost Server without creating pvc.
+If you do not have pvc or without permission to create, you can use the `--set mariadb.primary.persistence.enabled=false` to deploy Nocalhost Server without creating pvc.
 :::

 ### 3. Waiting for Deployment